LED Lighting Supply / Blog / Hazardous Location Lighting Classifications Explained: Class I vs Class II, Division 1 vs Division 2, and Groups

 Class I, Division 1

 Division 1 applies where ignitable concentrations of flammable gases or vapors can exist during normal operating conditions.
-This may include expected releases, open processes, frequent maintenance exposure, or ventilation that cannot reliably prevent ignitable mixtures.
+This may include expected releases, open processes, frequent maintenance exposure, or ventilation that cannot reliably prevent the formation of ignitable mixtures.

 Class I, Division 2